edinburgh-napier/set09121/lectures/lecture9.md

 # Different Memory Types

 - C++ (and applications in general) have three types of memory.
- - global (static) :   memory where global and static values are stored.
+ - static (global) :   memory where global and static values are stored.
  - stack :   working memory.
  - heap (free-store) :   the rest of memory.
 - Each has a different purpose and features.